 Current method for antibody and vaccination estimates

 From 29 November 2021, we started collecting blood samples from children aged 8 to 15 years.
-The age groups aged 8 to 11 years and aged 12 to 15 years are now included in both the Great Britain and Northern Ireland model.
+The age groups aged 8 to 11 years and aged 12 to 15 years are included in the Great Britain model.

-The antibodies model for Great Britain is currently run at a regional level and includes ethnicity, age groups (aged 8 to 11 years, aged 12 to 15 years, aged 16 to 24 years, aged 25 to 34 years, aged 35 to 49 years, aged 50 to 59 years, aged 60 to 64 years, aged 65 to 69 years, aged 70 to 74 years, aged 75 to 79 years, aged 80 years and over), and sex.
-The antibody model for Northern Ireland is a temporal model (no spatial component) because of lower sample size, and accounts for sex and age in wider groups (aged 8 to 11 years, aged 12 to 15 years, aged 16 to 24 years, aged 25 to 34 years, aged 35 to 49 years, aged 50 to 69 years, aged 70 years and over).
+The antibodies model for Great Britain adjusts for region or country and includes ethnicity, sex, and age groups (aged 8 to 11 years, aged 12 to 15 years, aged 16 to 24 years, aged 25 to 34 years, aged 35 to 49 years, aged 50 to 59 years, aged 60 to 64 years, aged 65 to 69 years, aged 70 to 74 years, aged 75 to 79 years and aged 80 years and over).
+The antibody model for Northern Ireland is a temporal model (no spatial component) because of lower sample size, and accounts for sex and age in wider groups (aged 16 to 24 years, aged 25 to 34 years, aged 35 to 49 years, aged 50 to 64 years, aged 65 to 74 years and aged 75 years and over).

-Our research partners at the University of Oxford have published several academic articles on coronavirus (COVID-19) antibodies and vaccinations:
+Our research partners at the University of Oxford have published several academic articles on antibodies against SARS-CoV-2 and vaccinations:

 - Impact of Delta on viral burden and vaccine effectiveness

 - Antibody response to SARS-CoV-2 vaccinations

 - Impact of vaccination on new SARS-CoV-2 infections in the United Kingdom

 - Total Effect Analysis of Vaccination on Household Transmission

 - Anti-spike antibody response to natural SARS-CoV-2 infection in the general population